 All services outlined in this policy are subject to retrospective review to ensure that the documentation in the client’s medical record supports the medical necessity of the service(s) provided.

+Telemedicine and Telehealth

+Documentation requirements for a telemedicine or telehealth service are the same as for an in-person visit and must accurately reflect the services rendered.
+Documentation must identify the means of delivery when provided by telemedicine or telehealth.

 MENTAL HEALTH TARGETED CASE MANAGEMENT

 Statement of Benefits